 Advantages of a Degree in Communication

-The knowledge, understanding, and skills that a student acquires through a program of study in Communication will help him or her become a valued asset in a variety of contexts—from organizations to politics, from families to multinational corporations.
-Communication graduates also appreciate how communication cuts across contexts and situations; it is the relational and collaborative force that constructs the social world.
+The knowledge, understanding, and skills that a student acquires through a program of study in Communication will help them become a valued asset in a variety of contexts—from organizations to politics, from families to multinational corporations.
+Communication graduates are trained to think deeply about how communication processes relate to many of today's important issues, which will serve them well whether advising on a public relations campaign or developing a community program.
+They also understand that effective communication can bring people together across cultural contexts, and they know how to communicate with care and respect for others' beliefs, making them an essential asset in an ever-connected world.

 The ability to communicate is one of the most highly sought skills by employers.
 In fact, the 2018 National Association of Colleges and Employers (NACE) survey of 201 employers found that the knowledge and skills taught in Communication courses are essential to being hired, regardless of one’s major.